vuestorefront/storefront-ui/apps/docs/components/components/rating.md

 ---
 layout: AtomLayout
 hideBreadcrumbs: true
-description: The Rating component presents the average grade graphically and textually.
 ---

 # Rating

 ::: slot usage

-{{ $frontmatter.description }}
+`SfRating` gives you a nice way to display a rating both with graphics and through text.
+This can be used to show the rating of a product, score for a review, or any other rating you might need.

-## Accessibility notes
+## Examples

-Component implements `role="img"` and `aria-label` property with value `Rating: [Avg value] out of [Max value] stars`.

-## Value handling
+### Value handling

-Rating allows setting of currently displayed value via `value` prop and max number of start via `max` prop.
-Value can also be shown as half-filled star icons by using `half-increment` prop.
+The `value` prop allows you to set the current rating and max number of stars via `max` prop.

+If you need to support partial stars, you can show half-filled star icons by passing the `half-increment` prop.

 <Showcase showcase-name="Rating/RatingValues">